-Students at Cleveland-Marshall College of Law have the luxury of the advantages of a big city lifestyle without the difficulties that accompany many major cities.
+Students at Cleveland-Marshall College of Law enjoy cosmopolitan ammenities in a manageable city on the rise.
 With a variety of major attractions and hidden gems, Cleveland offers something for everyone.

-For a complete reference guide to the city’s attractions, dining, entertainment and lodging options, visit Positively Cleveland.
+For a complete reference guide to the city’s attractions, nieghborhoods, dining, entertainment and lodging options, visit This is CLE

 New video from the Downtown Cleveland Alliance

 CLE for law students

 Adam Rosen is a proud graduate of the J.D/M.P.A. program at Cleveland-Marshall College of Law.
 Currently the Econimc Development Director for the Detroit Shorewy Association he now helps drive the success of one of Cleveland's most exciting neighborhoods.
 Adam shares many of the Cleveland hot spots he took advantage of as a student in this post.

 The city that fostered rock and roll holds music’s crown jewel, as the Rock and Roll Hall of Fame is the premier destination for experiencing firsthand the history of iconic music.

 Playhouse Square

 The country's largest performing arts center outside of New York is mere seconds away as Playhouse Square has something for everyone with over 1000 Broadway shows, dance, comedy, musical concerts and special events annually.